 Equally close is The Bottle Garden, where botanicals creep from the menu to the interior.
-All low-lit Edison bulbs, rag-painted walls, encaustic tiles and industrial furniture, it’s an ideal date spot.
-Cheers with blood-orange margaritas over an antipasti board.
+All low-lit Edison bulbs, rag-painted walls, encaustic tiles and industrial furniture, it’s an ideal date spot - try the blood-orange margaritas.
+The antipasti board is good, too.

-Takeaway avocado toast might cut it on a Wednesday morning, but when the weekend comes around, it’s the leather sofas and creamy hollandaise at Cosy Club that appeal.
-A three-minute walk from our front door, this former knitwear factory is all strung-up factory lighting, riveted girders and upcycled furniture.
+Takeaway avocado toast might cut it on a Wednesday morning, but when the weekend comes around, it's the leather sofas and creamy hollandaise at Cosy Club that appeal.
+A three-minute walk from The Wullcomb, this former knitwear workshop is all strung-up factory lighting, riveted girders and up-cycled furniture.
 Find a seat by a heater in the secret garden and stay long after the Cosy Coladas start flowing.

 By the time dinner comes around, Lilu is our favourite local spot.
 Its dishes mix recipes passed down through the family of its Gujurati owners with seasonal ingredients from its sister deli in Wigston Fields.
 You might have heard of owner Pratik Master – named Food Hero of 2020, he ploughs his profits into Leicester’s food banks and charities.
-Order the spiced soft-shell crab and the creamy black-lentil dal makhani before rolling back to The Wullcomb – conveniently the journey only takes a few minutes.
+Order the spiced soft-shell crab and the creamy black-lentil dal makhani before rolling back home.
+Conveniently the journey only takes a few minutes.